frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 ## Extracting data

 It's time to try extracting our data as a table.
-As a first naive attempt we will ignore the metadata we saved on the previous step:
+As a first naive attempt, we will ignore the metadata we saved on the previous step:

 ```bash
 $ frictionless extract data/countries.csv